-For Naomi McIntosh and her family, the lifestyle of living in the Mornington Peninsula is second to none.
+For Naomi McIntosh and her family, the Mornington Peninsula lifestyle is second to none.
 Their day starts with sunrise over Western Port Bay and ends with a bushwalk or visit to a nearby beach.
 'It is a perfect place to unwind and connect with nature,' Naomi says.
-'This helps to keep a clear mind and to remain grounded.'
+'This helps to keep a clear mind and remain grounded.'

-Along with the region's fantastic food scene, it's the connections with like-people that has been a real drawcard for the team at Chief Son’s Distillery.
-'This 'support network' becomes an incredible resource, providing inspiration, collaborations, ideas and authenticity to everyone's craft or skill.'
-Naomi says.
+Along with the region's fantastic food scene, the connections with like-minded people are a real drawcard for the team at Chief's Son.
+'This support network is an incredible resource, providing inspiration, collaborations, ideas and authenticity to everyone's craft or skill,' Naomi explains.

 Chief Son's Distillery was established in 2013 and bottled their first batch of single malt whisky three years later.
-Head to their Moorooduc tasting room to sample both their core and specialty range and jump on a tour of their working distillery and take home a tasting pack, or bottle of their small-batch whisky to enjoy later.
+Head to their Moorooduc tasting room to sample both their core and specialty range, and jump on a tour of their working distillery.
+Take home a tasting pack or bottle to enjoy later.

-Discover Naomi’s favourite foodie spots and nature escapes in the Mornington Peninsula.
+Discover Naomi’s favourite foodie spots and nature escapes on the Mornington Peninsula.

-This quiet beach is located a short drive from the main village shops of Mount Eliza.
-Slightly of the beaten path it tends to be a bit of a local's secret.
-The clear water is perfect for snorkelling and the beach boasts city views, across the bay.
+This quiet beach a short drive from the main village shops of Mount Eliza is a local secret.
+The clear water is perfect for snorkelling and the beach has city views across the bay.
 After a day at the distillery, Naomi likes to come here for picnic dinners on the beach and a stand-up paddleboarding session.

-This picturesque tiny town boasts a historic streetscape, gourmet dining options, boutique shops and art galleries.
+This picturesque town has a historic streetscape, gourmet dining, boutique shops and art galleries.
 Naomi's advice?
 'Eat ice cream, walk out on the pier to spot the manta ray and weedy sea dragons, then have dinner at Flinders Hotel.'
-Sounds like the perfect day out, to us.
+Sounds like the perfect day out to us.

-This family-owned winery produces 11 varieties of wine and houses a sensational restaurant on site.
+This family-owned winery produces 11 varieties of wine and has a sensational restaurant onsite.
 'It's our go-to celebratory restaurant, with some of the best fare the Peninsula offers.'
 Sample the seasonal à la carte menu for lunch or dinner.

-Naomi cites this local bike track as being an excellent day out for adults and kids, alike.
-'It runs along the old railway live, past farms, horses, llamas and wetlands, giving a snapshot of what makes our area so unique.'
+Naomi cites this local bike track as an excellent day out for adults and kids alike.
+'It runs along the old railway line, past farms, horses, llamas and wetlands, giving a snapshot of what makes our area so unique.'
 Take to two wheels to experience it for yourself.

-Along with its renowned gourmet dining scene, the Mornington Peninsula is jam packed with craft breweries and boutique cideries and distilleries.
-Here, innovative makers experiment with flavours and brewing techniques, to create artisan brews, fresh-pressed ciders and small-batch spirits.
-Hop on the trail and drop into any cellar door that tickles your fancy – be sure to add a stop at Chief Son's Distillery to your itinerary.
+Renowned for its gourmet dining, the Mornington Peninsula is jam-packed with craft breweries and boutique cideries and distilleries.
+Innovative makers experiment with flavours and brewing techniques to create artisan brews, fresh-pressed ciders and small-batch spirits.
+Hop on the trail and drop into any cellar door that tickles your fancy – be sure to add Chief's Son Distillery to your itinerary.